lanuxos/chaiyogcpseason4/ManageKubernetesinGoogleCloud.md

 You were onboarded at Cymbal Shops just a few months ago.
 You have spent a lot of time working with containers in Docker and Artifact Registry and have learned the ropes of managing new and existing deployments on GKE.
 You've had practice updating manifests as well as scaling, monitoring, and debugging applications running on your clusters.
 ### create a GKE cluster
 - create a GKE cluster
-gcloud beta container clusters create gmp-cluster --num-nodes=1 --zone Zone --enable-managed-prometheus gcloud container clusters get-credentials gmp-cluster --zone=Zone
+gcloud beta container clusters create hello-world-c053 --num-nodes=3 --zone us-east4-b --max-nodes=6 --min-nodes=2 --enable-autoscaling

+gcloud container clusters get-credentials hello-world-c053 --zone=us-east4-b

 cluster name
 zone